bdev42/infra3-mc-kubernetes/readme.md

 docker compose down -v
 ```
 ### Kubernetes (minikube)
-This is the main deployment target, the deploy script will call the build script for you, so there is no need to run anything else, simply start the build script:
+This is the main deployment target, the deploy script will call the build script for you, so there is no need to run anything else, simply start the deploy script:
 ```sh
 ./deploy-minikube.sh
 ```